 -Karl Binder, Deputy Chief Quartermaster, 305.Infanterie-Division

 On the evening before the Holy Day, in a hut which was still fairly intact, eleven soldiers celebrated in quiet worship.
 It was not easy to find them in the herd of the doubting, hopeless, and disappointed.
-But those I found came happily and with a glad and open heart. it was a strange congregation which assembled to celebrate the birthday of the Christ-child.
+But those I found came happily and with a glad and open heart.
+It was a strange congregation that assembled to celebrate the birthday of the Christ-child.
 There are many altars in the wide world, but surely none poorer than ours here.
-Yestreday the box still held anti-aircraft shells; today my hand spread over it the field-grey tunic of a comrade whose eyes I closed last Friday in this very room.
+Yesterday the box still held anti-aircraft shells; today my hand spread over it the field-grey tunic of a comrade whose eyes I closed last Friday in this very room.
 I wrote to his wife a letter of consolation.
 May God protect her.”

 “I read my boys the Christmas story according to the Gospel of Luke, chapter2, verses 1-17; gave them hard black bread as the holy sacrifice and sacrament of the altar, the true body of our Lord Jesus Christ, and entreated the Lord to have pity on them and to them grace.
 I did not say anything about the fifth commandment (Thou shalt not kill).
 The men sat on footstools and looked up to me from large eyes in their starved faces.
 They were all young, except one, who was 51.
 I am very happy that I was permitted to console their hearts and give them courage.
-When it was over, we shook each other’s hands, took down addresses, and promised to look up relatives and tell them about our Christmas Eve celebration in 1942, in case one of should return home alive.”
+When it was over, we shook each other’s hands, took down addresses, and promised to look up relatives and tell them about our Christmas Eve celebration in 1942, in case one of them should return home alive.”

--An unknown German Cathlic Army Chaplain
+-An unknown German Catholic Army Chaplain

 “Just now the master sergeant told me that I cannot go home for Christmas.
 I told him that he has to keep his promise, and he sent me to the captain.
 The captain told me that others had wanted to go leave for Christmas too, and that they too had promised it to their relatives without being able to keep the promise.
 And so it wasn’t his fault that we couldn’t go.
 We should be glad we were still alive, the captain said, and the long trip wouldn’t be good in the cold winter anyhow.”

 “Dear Maria, you must not be angry now because I cannot come on leave.
 I often think of our house and our little Luise.
 I wonder if she can laugh already.
 Do you have a beautiful Christmas tree?
-We are supposed to get one also, if we don’t move into other quarters.
-But I don’t want to write too much about things here, otherwise you’ll cry… Sometimes I am afraid we will not see each other again.
+We are supposed to get one also if we don’t move into other quarters.
+But I don’t want to write too much about things here, otherwise, you’ll cry… Sometimes I am afraid we will not see each other again.
 Heiner from Krefeld told me that a man must not write this; it only frightens his relatives.
 But what if it’s true!”

 “Maria, dear Maria, I have only been beating around the bush.
 The master sergeant said that this would be the last mail because no more planes are leaving.
 I can’t bring myself to lie.
 And now, nothing will probably ever come of my leave.
 If I could only see you just once more; how awful that is!
 When you light the candles, think of your husband in Stalingrad.”